 For example, many spaniel breeds have heavy, dangly ears which cut off the air circulation to the ear canal.

-Another common cause of problems in active dogs that like to swim is water trapped in the ear canal.
+Another common cause of problems with active dogs that like to swim is water trapped in the ear canal.

 When water is in prolonged contact with the skin of the ear canal it causes it to soften and swell, predisposing the ear to invasion by bacteria and infection.

-This is a case of prevention is better than cure, and after each swim try to dry the ears inside as best you can by blotting up excess moisture using dry cotton wool.
+This is a case of prevention is better than cure, and after each swim dry the ears inside as best you can by blotting up excess moisture using dry cotton wool.

-Another common cause of ear infections are parasites such as ear mites.
+Another common cause of ear infections is parasites such as ear mites.

 These microscopic critters are highly infectious and pass easily between dogs, especially those in the same household.

-Ear mites are adapt at creating their ideal living conditions and encourage the ear to produce a different type of wax that is richer in sugar and makes an ideal food for them.
+Ear mites are adept at creating their ideal living conditions and encourage the ear to produce a different type of wax that is richer in sugar and makes an ideal food for them.